AnonJr/AnonJr.com/_posts/2019-04-26-WoT-Scrub-in-the-Shrub.md

 repost: "" #"dev.to"
 ---

-It was supposed to be a day of playing scouts... but we had fun despite a rough start.
+It was supposed to be a day of playing scouts&hellip; but we had fun despite a rough start.

 <!--more-->